IAMXID/did-midnight/Midnight_DID_method.md

 ## 6.2.
 Stored data compromise

 The DID Document data and history is stored in the blockchain state.
 The Blockchain state is secured by the consensus method.
-For details see the cardano white paper:
+For details see the Midnight white paper:
 [https://eprint.iacr.org/2016/889.pdf](https://midnight.network/#whitepaper)

 ## 6.4.
 Identification